-Explore Uganda and immerse yourself in the fascinating world of the rare and elusive Mountain Gorillas and Chimpanzees on this special Great Ape expedition.
+Visit Uganda and completely immerse yourself in the fascinating world of the rare and elusive mountain gorillas and chimpanzees on this special great ape expedition.
 See through the eyes of Jane Goodall and Dian Fossey as you get up-close and personal with these incredibly complex and social animals, all within the boundaries of Uganda’s forest habitats.
-Special access permits in Kibale National Park grant you an entire day with the Chimpanzees (most visitors have only two hours), giving ample photographic opportunities.
-For two-and-a-half days, immerse yourself among Chimpanzee families, many times within just a few feet of them, witnessing and photographing intimate moments while chimps wake up, groom, forage, interact, and play together.
+Special access permits in Kibale National Park grant you full days with the Chimpanzees (most visitors have only two hours), giving ample photographic opportunities.
+For two-and-a-half days, immerse yourself among chimpanzee families, many times within just a few feet of them, witnessing and photographing intimate moments while chimps wake up, groom, forage, interact, and play together.
 Spend two days game driving in search of the tree-climbing lions of Queen Elizabeth National Park and a host of other African species.
-Delve into Bwindi Impenetrable Forest, a UNESCO World Heritage Site; for three days, you will hike into the mountainous jungle habitat to locate and observe the rare and special Mountain Gorillas.
+Delve into Bwindi Impenetrable Forest, a UNESCO World Heritage Site; for three days, you will hike into the mountainous jungle habitat to locate and observe the rare and special mountain gorillas.
 Your time will be spent observing the daily routines of these gentle giants while they feed, socialize, parent, and trudge through the forest.
 You will leave with amazing images of Uganda and beautiful portraits of these remarkable creatures, but above all, you’ll leave with a sense of awe and wonder from the close encounters with our nearest ancestors.

-• Three up-close encounters with the Mountain Gorillas in Bwindi Impenetrable Forest.
+• Up-close encounters with the mountain gorillas in Bwindi Impenetrable Forest.

-• Two-and-a-half days tracking Chimpanzees in Kibale National Park to observe and photograph behaviors.
+• Two-and-a-half days with chimpanzees in Kibale National Park to observe and photograph behaviors.

-• Enjoy a specially-planned opportunity to join researchers as they track Lions in Queen Elizabeth National Park.
+• Enjoy a specially planned opportunity to join researchers as they track African Lions in Queen Elizabeth National Park.

 • Our exclusive small group keeps encounters private and without interference by other visitors.